 New Zealand School Trustee Association has contracted Child Matters to deliver two-hour presentations to school boards and leadership teams on the Vulnerable Children Act.
 These presentations are being delivered across New Zealand throughout 2016.
 For more information visit the NZSTA website.

 Designated Person for Child Protection

-Child Matters has developed specific options available to support schools in the strengthening, development and implementation of effective child protection policies.
-These options are listed below:
+Child Matters has developed a specific opportunity available to support schools in the strengthening, development and implementation of effective child protection policies.

 Child Protection Policy Template